 Many people dream about starting their own businesses, based on their own ideas and dreams.
 They try to break free from workplace rules, politics, and all the internal chaos that can limit their growth.

 It’s no wonder that the same people desire to have full control over their time and goals.
-Starting your own business can sound overwhelming and complicated at first, but if you break it into steps, you’ll just need to take the first big leap of courage, and follow with smaller steps that lead you along your entrepreneurial journey.
+Starting your own business can sound overwhelming and complicated at first, but if you break down the process of how to start a business into steps, you’ll just need to take the first big leap of courage that will lead you along your entrepreneurial journey.

 And whether it’s an ecommerce store or a brick-and-mortar business, knowing what’s happening in the small business world can help you better manage your risks and opportunities.

 Whether you already have your own business, or are planning to start a new one this year, these statistics will help you make sense of what’s new and what you should expect.
 These statistics will help you understand what influences small business, how they work, and how they impact the economy and many more details.

 Here’s a look at the top 10 small business statistics and what to expect in 2021.

 - 1. How Many Small Businesses Are There in the U.S?

 - 2. How Many Jobs Are Created by Small Businesses?